 The subject line is essential in increasing the open rate, which is integral for a successful campaign.
 So, make sure the subject lines you use are concise and to the point.

 All aspects of your email should be tested, including design, text, and call-to-actions.
-Use A/B testing to try different combinations of the elements and figure out which performs the best.
+Use A/B testing to try different combinations of the elements and determine which performs the best.

 For example, send emails to a small group in your mailing list without sending them to the entire email list to see whether you can impress your audience.

 Testing requires a certain number of recipients based on the size of your mailing list.
 Also, experiment with the timing of your email sends and the different segments you choose.
-You can figure out the best times by sending a few experimental emails to see the best time.
+Finally, you can figure out the best times by sending a few experimental emails to see the best time.

 The type of email to send depends on which stage of the campaign the prospects are on.
-For example, if they have just joined your email list then you have to send them an email welcoming them.
+For example, if they have just joined your email list, you have to send them an email welcoming them.

 Similarly, if people want to know more about you or your organization, then you have to make sure that you provide them updates through email newsletters every month.